markansell/markansell.github.io/projects.md

     at UC Berkeley, my partner Jonathan and I created a device to help conductors practice without a full orchestra. <br><br>The Super Conductor is an electronic conductor’s baton which can manipulate the tempo of music in real-time based on the user’s conducting speed.
-It uses an ESP32 microcontroller, and MPU9250 sensor to collect and send data to the internet via MQTT.
+It uses an ESP32 microcontroller and a MPU9250 sensor to collect and send data to the internet via MQTT.
   media:
     image: "/uploads/2020/02/08/IMG_1754.TRIM.mov"